yoguut/das-pay/README.md

 git lfs pull
 ```

-> WARNING: If you choose to ignore this guide and forget to pull LFS assets,
+> WARNING: If you forget to pull LFS assets, you can run into
-> you can run into serialization error.
+> serialization error.

 Next, run the following terminal commands in the repo directory: